 Ehrman described a historian as a prosecuting attorney who presumes charges against the Gospel writers (245).
 With the Gospel records of Jesus of Nazareth, Ehrman overlooks “innocent until proven guilty.”
 He relies heavily upon the “criterion of dissimilarity” throughout his text by observing the historical Jesus when Jesus’s words and actions are contrary to Jewish culture and early Christianity.
 Critical scholars consider these events highly probable via dissimilarity (290).
 Ehrman agreed with the historical-critical assertion that the historian has no access to the supernatural and the historians must only speak of the natural world (254).
 Such naturalism overlooks that miracles are rare by definition and yet are probable when allowing God within the historical view.
 The naturalist viewpoint is the most influential presupposition of the historical-critical approach.
 Furthermore, Ehrman asserted that today people perceive miracles as impossible (253).

-Historians may not presume miracles because such are improbable, but if an phenomenon has witnesses, then the historian is not honest to deny an extraordinary event because of its miraculous implications.
+Historians may not presume improbable miracles, but if eyewitnesses report an extraordinary event, then the honest historian cannot deny such an extraordinary event because of its miraculous implications.
 Excluding miracles excludes the rational conclusion that God can and will probably act supernaturally or inexplicably upon His Creation.
 History is based on sources.
 If primary sources report a phenomenon as a miracle, then historians should report exactly that.
 The historian can present the account of the supernatural and then allow the audience to consider the probability of the event according to the sources.
 Contrary to this position and his discourse, Ehrman admitted that someone could possibly do miracles.
+Many critical scholars grant that Jesus did miracles even if psychosomatic (EDB ###).

 A Critical Scholar’s View of the Resurrection